ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Columbine Duskywing may well be extirpated in Massachusetts--- but as Dale Schweitzer put it in the 1986-90 MAS Atlas, it is” not implausible that the species hangs on here in small populations in the Holyoke range and other localities where the foodplant is abundant.”

-Scudder correctly distinguished Columbine Duskywing from Persius Duskywing/Wild Indigo Duskywing (Schweitzer, MAS Atlas).
-The latter two species were confused until the 1930’s.
-Schweitzer believes that “The old specimens in the MCZ (and elsewhere) from localities such as South Hadley, North Leverett, Mt.
+Scudder, and associated contemporary collectors such as F. H. Sprague, correctly distinguished Columbine Duskywing from Persius Duskywing/Wild Indigo Duskywing.
+(The latter two species remained confused until the 1930’s.)
+D. F. Schweitzer believes that “The old specimens in the MCZ (and elsewhere) from localities such as South Hadley, North Leverett, Mt.
 Toby, Montague, Deerfield, and Granby are probably correctly labeled as this species.
 Specimens from Waltham, Malden and Milton also appear to be lucilius, but have not been carefully checked for wing hairs” (MAS Atlas).

-But many of the localities for lucilius which Scudder listed in his published work (1899: 1463) -- for example Amherst, Andover, Boston area, Princeton, Springfield, and Cape Cod (Woods Hole) -- relied on the reports of other collectors, and many are likely to have been wrong .
+Many of the localities for lucilius which Scudder listed in his published work (1899: 1463) -- for example Amherst, Andover, Princeton, Springfield, and Cape Cod (Woods Hole) -- relied on the reports of other collectors, and many are likely to have been wrong .
 The most likely of Scudder’s locations to have been correct is “the top of the Holyoke Range,” where he says it had been captured by several collectors.

-Similarly, it is hard to believe that Farquhar’s long 1934 list of "lucilius" locations --which added Salem, Marblehead, Middleton, Manchester, Stoneham, Deerfield, Worcester, Sunderland, Mt.
-Toby, and Phillipston to Scudder’s list -- can all have been correct.
+It is hard to believe that Farquhar’s long 1934 list of "lucilius" locations --which added Salem, Marblehead, Middleton, Manchester, Stoneham, Worcester, and Phillipston to the foregoing locations-- can all have been correct.
 Even less likely to be correct are W. P. Rogers’ 1935, 1936 and 1942 “lucilius” specimens from Fall River, Westport and Bourne (Yale Peabody Museum).
-Jones and Kimball (1943) do not list Columbine Duskywing for Martha’s Vineyard or Nantucket; the only duskywing they find present on the islands is Wild Indigo.
+Jones and Kimball (1943) do not list Columbine Duskywing for Martha’s Vineyard or Nantucket; the only duskywing they find present on the islands is Wild Indigo Duskywing.

-Most authorities agree that at least some of these eastern Massachusetts and Holyoke Range locations may have been correct, and that Columbine Duskywing has declined precipitously in Massachusetts in the last 100 years.
-Decline of this species appears to have coincided with the increase of Wild Indigo Duskywing, but it is not known if there is a connection (NatureServe 2012).
+On the basis of the 19th century eastern Massachusetts and Holyoke Range specimens in the MCZ, most authorities believe that Columbine Duskywing has declined precipitously in Massachusetts in the last 100 years.
+The decline appears to have coincided with the increase of Wild Indigo Duskywing, but it is not known if there is a connection (NatureServe 2012).

 Columbine Duskywing cannot be reliably identified simply through binoculars.
-But descriptions may be found in Cech 2005, Layberry 1998, and MAS Atlas (Schweitzer).
-Many writers recommend identification via host plant association and habitat, but as Cech points out, this is unreliable because Wild Indigo Duskywings have been known to reproduce on garden columbine, and also the Columbine Duskywing may have adopted introduced crown vetch, as has Wild Indigo Duskywing.
+Non-technical descriptions may be found in Cech 2005, Layberry 1998, and MAS Atlas (Schweitzer).
+Many writers recommend identification via host plant association and habitat, but as Cech points out, this is unreliable because Wild Indigo Duskywing has been known to reproduce on garden columbine, and because Columbine Duskywing may, like Wild Indigo Duskywing, have adopted introduced crown vetch.

 Host Plants and Habitat: